What is a Black Tea Rinse

 Having natural hair means you get to experiment between different hair rinses on your hair journey.
 You may have already tried apple cider vinegar as a rinse and are curious about the differences and similarities between the two treatments.

 Both will make your hair softer, stronger, and add shine.
-They will both protect and nourish the scalp and hair too.
+They will both protect and nourish the scalp and hair.

 But this is where the similarities end.
 A big difference between the two is that apple cider vinegar helps balance the hair by regulating the acidity.

 This is known as helping with the pH balance of the hair.
-Apple cider vinegar is also known to help clarify the scalp and hair, by rinsing away residue.
+Apple cider vinegar is also known to help clarify the scalp and hair, by rinsing away residue from product buildup.

 While black tea is not acidic, it does nothing to balance the pH, nor can it be used as a clarifying agent.
 The black tea rinse works to stimulate hair growth and stop shedding by using caffeine.